antoniogallegosaez/teo/README.md

 TEO is a customized redmine.
 This is a TEO deployment example for Openshift.

-<font color="gray"> <i>Note: Steps 1 to 4 creates the Openshift demo environment, if you already have an operational Openshift environment, you can start from the step 5.</i> </font>
+<font color="#CCCCCC"> <i>Note: Steps 1 to 4 creates the Openshift demo environment, if you already have an operational Openshift environment, you can start from the step 5.</i> </font>

 1. Download Openshift minishift cdk from: https://developers.redhat.com/products/cdk/download/